Leaveer/cse15l-lab-reports/LabReport_4.md

 ![Image](lab-4-ex-2.png)

-I preeesed git clone https://github.com/ucsd-cse15l-s23/lab7 , end with <enter>.
-This is to clone the files, since I have done this in the lab, it shows I already exists.
+I pressed  git<space>clone<space>https://github.com/ucsd-cse15l-s23/lab7 , end with <enter>.
+It run the cloning and finish.

 ## 6.Run the tests, demonstrating that they fail